uthm4n/goomba-shuffler/README.md

 <details>
   <summary>API</summary>

   1. Create a task in Morpheus with the code contained in the updateInterfaces.groovy file
   2. Trigger the task on a test instance and/or server
-  3. Expected output should look something like this:
+  3. Expected output should look something like this
 </details>